TrivadisPF/platys-modern-data-platform/documentation/services/oracledb-free.md

 ## Initialize database

-You can initialize the database automatically by putting the necessary scripts in `./init/oracle-free/setup` or `./init/oracle-free/startup`:
+You can initialize the database automatically by putting the necessary scripts in

+ * `./init/oracle-free/startup` - scripts to be run after database startup
+ * `./init/oracle-free/setup` - scripts to be run after database setup.

 ## How to use it?